Kshitij-Kumar123/Gary-Mechanic-Shop/README.md

 ## What's next for the project?

-The project still has many features that will be implemented in the future, such as
+The project still has many features that will be implemented in the future as I would like to work on it time to time, such as
 - using Hystrix Dashboard or equivalent to monitor the microservice very easily.
 - Add options for mechanics to add PDF or word files,
 - Instant messages to customer every time there is progress to their car via Rabbit MQ,